Abhinav-Kosta/ACC45DAYSOFCODE-2024/README.md

 Given an array nums of distinct integers, return all the possible permutations.
 You can return the answer in any order.

+DAY 12:
+Flip the cards
+There are N cards on a table, out of which X cards are face-up and the remaining are face-down.
+In one operation, we can do the following:
+Select any one card and flip it (i.e. if it was initially face-up, after the operation, it will be face-down and vice versa).
+What is the minimum number of operations we must perform so that all the cards face in the same direction
+(i.e. either all are face-up or all are face-down)?

+Tanu and Head-bob
+Tanu has got interested in signs and gestures that we use for communication.
+One such gesture is the head-bob.
+When we want to signal "Yes" to someone, we move the head up-and-down.
+For "No", the head is moved left-and-right, rotating about the vertical axis.
+There is a peculiar way of gesturing "Yes", commonly seen in India, by moving head sideways (rotating about the forward-back axis).
+This is called the Indian head-bob.

+Tanu observed many people on the railways station, and made a list of gestures that they made.
+Usual "Yes" gesture is recorded as "Y", no as "N" and Indian "Yes" gesture as "I".
+(Assume no foreigner uses the Indian "Yes" gesture and vice-versa).
+Identify which of them were Indians, which were not Indian, and which one you cannot be sure about.